docksal/docksal/docs/advanced/stack-config.md

     Some containers and their parameters are required for Docksal to work properly.
     **Please see [Don't break your Docksal setup!](#warning) section.**

-You have to run `fin start` to apply configuration changes.
+You have to run `fin project start` (`fin p start` for short) to apply configuration changes.
-If you remove services or volumes you have to remove them with `fin rm [service]`.
+If you remove services or volumes you have to remove them with `fin project rm [service]`.

 ## Project configuration files
 <a name="docksal-yml"></a>